paoestefan/sql-challenge/README.md

 My next step was to star a new query tool, where I starting making the queries.
 This file I named it as "Queries.sql" I solved one by one, having some troubles when I had to make one table with 3.
 But I solved it re-watching the lessons & making some google-investigation.

-I read about the bonus, but for now I am not able to solved so I did not solved it.
+I read about the bonus & with a lot of complication I try to solved it at the end.
+You can find the jupyter notebook attached.